 - Pexip Infinity receives an incoming call via one of its Conferencing Nodes.

-- It checks whether the destination alias belongs to a Pexip Infinity Virtual Meeting Room, Virtual Auditorium, Virtual Reception or Test Call Service; if so, it directs the call to that service.
+- It checks whether the destination alias belongs to a Virtual Meeting Room, Virtual Auditorium, Virtual Reception, scheduled conference, or Test Call Service; if so, it directs the call to that service.

 - If the alias does not belong to any of the above services, Pexip Infinity checks the Call Routing Rules to see if the alias matches any rules specified there for incoming calls.
 If so, it places an Infinity Gateway call to the destination alias according to the rule's call target settings (which protocol, location and call control system to use, whether to route to registered devices only, etc).

 This means that if an alias matches both a Virtual Meeting Room and a Call Routing Rule, the former will always take precedence and the call will be routed to the Virtual Meeting Room.
-You must therefore ensure that any regular expressions used in a Call Routing Rule do not unintentionally overlap with any aliases used by Virtual Meeting Rooms, Virtual Auditoriums, Virtual Receptions or Test Call Services.
+You must therefore ensure that any regular expressions used in a Call Routing Rule do not unintentionally overlap with any aliases used by a Virtual Meeting Room, Virtual Auditorium, Virtual Reception, scheduled conference, or Test Call Service.